Coiot/cbr-main/src/albums/s2/episode33.md

   - scene_number: 75
     scene_title: "And then there were 9"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene75.jpg
-    narration: "<p>We take a halfway break in this part to show you just who is left, and how many cities they have.
+    narration: "<p>We take a halfway break in this episode to show you just who is left, and how many cities they have.
 At the top are The Chukchi and The Marajoara, with a noticeable gap between them and the third place USSR.
 Then Lesotho and Kulin, followed by the pile the scattered Rio Grande, the tiny Dene, and the city states of PARG and the Gauls.</p>"
   - scene_number: 76
     scene_title: "A Glorious View"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene76.jpg